hashicorp/vagrant/website/source/docs/vagrantfile/winrm_settings.html.md

 <hr>

 `config.winrm.basic_auth_only` - Whether to use Basic Authentication.
 Defaults to `false`.
-If set to `true` you should also use the `:plaintext` transport setting and the Windows machine must be confiured appropriately. <strong>Note:</strong> It is strongly recommended that you only use basic authentication for debugging purposes.
+If set to `true` you should also use the `:plaintext` transport setting and the Windows machine must be configured appropriately. <strong>Note:</strong> It is strongly recommended that you only use basic authentication for debugging purposes.
 Credentials will be transferred in plain text.

 <hr>